SuadeLabs/fire/documentation/properties/type.md

 ### auto

 This identifies a motor vehicle (such as an automobile, truck, or other types of vehicles) that is pledged by a borrower as collateral to secure a loan.
 If the borrower defaults on the loan, the lender has the legal right to seize the vehicle and sell it to recover the outstanding debt.

+### auto_other

+This identifies any other motor vehicle not covered in other attributes that is pledged by a borrower as collateral to secure a loan.
+If the borrower defaults on the loan, the lender has the legal right to seize the vehicle and sell it to recover the outstanding debt.

+### car

+This identifies a standard passenger vehicle (sedan, coupe, hatchback) that is pledged by a borrower as collateral to secure a loan.
+If the borrower defaults on the loan, the lender has the legal right to seize the vehicle and sell it to recover the outstanding debt.

+### convertible

+This identifies a vehicle with a retractable roof for open-air or enclosed driving that is pledged by a borrower as collateral to secure a loan.
+If the borrower defaults on the loan, the lender has the legal right to seize the vehicle and sell it to recover the outstanding debt.

+### luxury

+This identifies a premium vehicle that offers high-end features, superior materials, advanced technology, and enhanced comfort that is pledged by a borrower as collateral to secure a loan.
+If the borrower defaults on the loan, the lender has the legal right to seize the vehicle and sell it to recover the outstanding debt.

+### sport

+This identifies a high-performance automobile typically designed with enhanced speed, acceleration, handling, and sporty aesthetics that is pledged by a borrower as collateral to secure a loan.
+If the borrower defaults on the loan, the lender has the legal right to seize the vehicle and sell it to recover the outstanding debt.

+### suv

+This identifies a sport utility vehicle combining on-road comfort and off-road capability that is pledged by a borrower as collateral to secure a loan.
+If the borrower defaults on the loan, the lender has the legal right to seize the vehicle and sell it to recover the outstanding debt.

+### truck

+This identifies a motor vehicle designed for transporting cargo that is pledged by a borrower as collateral to secure a loan.
+If the borrower defaults on the loan, the lender has the legal right to seize the vehicle and sell it to recover the outstanding debt.

+### van

+This identifies a box-like motor vehicle for passengers or cargo, including minivans and full-size vans that is pledged by a borrower as collateral to secure a loan.
+If the borrower defaults on the loan, the lender has the legal right to seize the vehicle and sell it to recover the outstanding debt.

 ### other